chrisnweb/Bitcoin-Price-Predictions/README.md

    * 80% training data and 20 test data

 ### 4. Tokenize
+   * The tokenize can help us build a NN model based on words.
    * Tokenize the text with ‘text_to_sequences’.
-   * The tokenize could help us build a NN model based on words.

 ### 5. Model
   * **Build our neural network model with 1D-Convolution kernel and LSTM in Keras + add arguments embedding size and input length.**